ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 For each: transfer ownership to the client, revoke your own access, and document that you did both.
 Use a simple checklist with dates and confirmation notes.

-Step 5: Conduct a Final Project Retrospective
+Step 5: Conduct a final project retrospective

 This is the meeting most agencies skip.
 Don't.